MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 >
 > kubectl get svc -n sample-domain1-ns -w
 > ```
-> Access the `http://<exporter-public-ip>:8080/metrics` and login with WebLogic credentials.
+>
+> Wait for the `EXTERNAL-IP` column in the row for `sample-domain1-cluster-1-exporter` to switch from `<pending>` to an IP address.
+Then access the `http://<exporter-public-ip>:8080/metrics` and login with the credentials you specified when deploying the offer.
 You will find all the metrics.

 ## Create KEDA scaler